 A well-planned aftercare programme can make all the difference to your recovery and overall health.
 If your surgeon does not detail each step of your aftercare – this is a big warning sign.
 Depending on your procedure, a specialist surgeon will give you a week-by-week guide on how much exercising and rest you’ll need and whether you need any support garments.
 You’ll also get a good insight into how you will feel during the various stages of your recovery.
 You should also expect a series of follow up consultations to monitor your progress and your surgeon should offer or include the possibility of corrective or revisional surgery after the initial procedure.
 If this is not offered, this is a further sign your surgeon has inadequate qualifications.

 Undergoing cosmetic surgery is a life-changing experience and should not be taken lightly.
 As with all surgery, it carries a level of risk, so you need to make sure the surgeon you choose is qualified to perform the job you expect.

 If you’d like to find out more about choosing a specialist surgeon, contact Dr Robert Goldman today.
-As a FRACS qualified surgeon, Dr Goldman has performed hundreds of cosmetic procedures and helped improve the lives of many Perth residents.
+As a FRACS (ID 141033) qualified surgeon (AHPRA ID MED0000978565), Dr Goldman has performed hundreds of cosmetic procedures and helped improve the lives of many Perth residents.